 Some final considerations for you: keep the survey as short as possible while maintaining its integrity, consider your audience and what will most likely help you get clean and meaningful information from them, be careful to leave emotion out of question design, consider the privacy of your participants, and don’t forget to consider the participants motivation for taking part and the biases they may bring to the table.

 Market research is a very complicated science.
-I tried to pull out only fundamentals to help those unfamiliar with research design.
+I tried to pull out only fundamentals to help those unfamiliar with research design, but if you want to learn more you can check this review from Tellwut, it will give you the real scoop on paid surveys.
 I admittedly am unable to cover everything here; rather I wanted to offer up some considerations to get you thinking more deliberately about your research methods.